gridsome/gridsome/packages/plugin-google-analytics/README.md

 ## Usage

-Add the below config in your gridsome config file.
-By default, it is `gridsome.config.js`
+Add the below config in your `gridsome.config.js`

 ```js
 module.exports = {